embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-errors/template.md

 Async relationships can also lead to surprises in actions by adding unnecessary states to your application.
 Read the section "Avoid async relationships" from the previous guide to learn more about their pitfalls, and how to enforce sync-only relationships in your apps.

-# Ensure data is loaded at run time
+## Ensuring data is loaded within JavaScript files

 <aside>
-  &lbrace;&lbrace;hasLoaded&rbrace;&rbrace; only works on models that have included the Loadable mixin.
+  `#hasLoaded` only works on models that have included the Loadable mixin.
 </aside>

 You can use the `model#hasLoaded` method to throw a dev-time warning if a relationship is not yet loaded.
 This can help you avoid calling functions on undefined objects.